 Transmit date data items in the year, month, day format (YYYYMMDD).
+Transmit only known or estimated year of last follow-up or death; blanks will not be accepted for year.
 Leave the year, month and/or day blank when they cannot be estimated or are unknown.